What is the FHSS scheme?

 - have not previously had an amount released from superannuation under this scheme.

 Eligibility is assessed on an individual basis.
 For more information on eligibility, visit the ATO’s page on the FHSS Scheme, opens in new window.
+You may also wish to confirm with your super fund that they will participate in the scheme.

 How the FHSS scheme works